theupshift/chrdev/posts/2020-05-28-Notes-on-Code-BEAM-V-2020.md

 Circuit breakers should be dynamic and adapted your domain.
 You cannot have a static circuit breaker in a dynamic domain of yours.

 **Adaptive Concurrency**

+Read papers about *Congestion Avoidance and Control*.

+Resilient to failures, a self-healing internet and systems.

+Dynamically discover **Adaptive limits** by probing your system and seeing the actual limit of services.

+*Additive Increase Mutliplicative Decrease*

+You backoff much faster than you grow.

+Tools and ideas: fuse and regulator (on github).